toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/04-Basic-Functionality/02-Managing-the-System/Routing and Obstacles in the System.md

 #### Generic Tasks🛣️

-Generic Tasks require a single route from the Omni-Moles current location to the tasks destination location.
+Generic Tasks require a single route from the Omni-Mole's current location to the task's destination location.

 #### Pallet Task🚚

+Pallet Tasks requires two routes.
-Pallet Tasks require a route from the Omni-Moles current location to the pallets current location and then another route from the pallets current location to the tasks destination location.
-If the ssecond route cannot be performed then the first route will also not be performed.
+1) A route from the Omni-Mole's current location to the pallet's current location.
+2) A route from the pallet's current location to the task's destination location.

+If the second route cannot be performed then the first route will also not be performed.

 #### Multi-Pallet Task🔁

-Multi-Pallet Tasks require a single route from the Omni-Moles current location to the tasks destination location.
+Multi-Pallet Tasks require a single route from the Omni-Mole's current location to the task's destination location.

 ## Obstacles🚧

-Obstacles are defines as any obstruction to the routing of the system, such as locks, Omni-Moles, or zone setup.
+Obstacles are defined as any obstruction to the routing of the system, such as locks, Omni-Moles, or zone setup.
 It is important to understand these when diagnosing issues related to routing.

 ### Temporary Obstacles🚦

-Temporary obstacles are obstacles that will automatically be resolved by the system and so a path can be found by passing through them.
+Temporary obstacles are obstacles that will automatically be resolved by the system.
+This means a path can be found by passing through them.
 The Omni-Mole will move along it's path until it reaches a temporary obstacle, wait for it to be resolved, then continue.
-A couple examples of temporary obstacles are active subtasks, Omni-Moles assigned to tasks and Omni-Moles the are online and in auto and can be relocated.
+A couple examples of temporary obstacles are active subtasks, Omni-Moles assigned to tasks, and Omni-Moles that are online, in auto and can be relocated.

 ### Permanent Obstacles⛔

-Permanent obstacles can not be automatically resolved and paths will need to be routed around them.
-If no path can be found by routing around them, then the task cannot continue until a user manually resolves the obstacles blocking the path.
+Permanent obstacles cannot be automatically resolved and paths will need to be routed around them.
+If no path can be found by routing around them, then the task cannot continue.
+Instead a user will need to manually resolves the obstacles blocking the path.

 To demonstrate the below obstacles we will use the following situation:
 ![Toolbar Location](assets/routing-and-obstacles-in-the-system/permanent-obstacle-scenario.png)